blakeruprecht/blakeruprecht.github.io/content/_index.md

 title: Blake Ruprecht
 description: Home of Blake Ruprecht
 ---
-Hi, I'm Blake.
+# Hi, I'm Blake
 I write stuff to help people understand ideas.

 I write documentation, essays, tutorials, copy, newsletters, and web pages.
 I manage content end-to-end, writing docs-as-code, simple websites, and technical SEO.
 I have a BS in MechE and a MS in CompSci, and can explain technical concepts, especially AI.